DenisMikhaylov/WS-011-Windows-Server-2019-Administration/Instructions/Labs/LAB_AK_05_Implementing_and_configuring_virtualization_in_Windows_Server.md

    - Password: **Pa55w.rd**
 1. On the **All connections** page, select **SEA-SVR1**.
 1. On the **Specify your credentials** page, select **Use another account for this connection**.
 Provide the **Contoso\Administrator** credentials, and then select **Continue**.
 1. In the **Tools** list, select **PowerShell**.
-Provide the **Contoso\Administrator** credentials, and then press **Enter**.
+Provide the **Contoso\Administrator** credentials, and then select **Enter**.
 You are now connected to SEA-SVR1 using a Remote PowerShell connection.
-1. At the PowerShell command prompt enter the following command and then press Enter:
+1. At the PowerShell command prompt enter the following command and then select Enter:

    `Install-Module -Name DockerMsftProvider -Repository PSGallery -Force`

-1. At the NuGet Provider prompt, enter **Y** for yes and then press Enter.
+1. At the NuGet Provider prompt, enter **Y** for yes and then select Enter.
-1. At the PowerShell command prompt enter the following command and then press Enter:
+1. At the PowerShell command prompt enter the following command and then select Enter:

    `Install-Package -Name docker -ProviderName DockerMsftProvider`

-1. At the confirmation prompt, enter **A** for Yes to All and then press Enter.
+1. At the confirmation prompt, enter **A** for Yes to All and then select Enter.
 1. After the installation is complete, restart the computer by using the following command:

    `Restart-Computer -Force`